 Distance from Mumbai: 91 km

 Perched atop the arduous hills of Sahyadris, the Rajmachi Fort is a favourite spot among trekkers and adventurers.
 The extremely beautiful trail goes through lush forests, musing meadows, across glistening waterfalls and streams, filling the trekkers with a rush of adrenaline.
-Nestled in the thickets of dense forests, Rajmachi is a centre for an adventure as well as eco tourism and is often frequented by nature lovers, trekkers and birdwatchers.
+Nestled in the thickets of dense forests, Rajmachi is a centre for an adventure as well as eco-tourism and is often frequented by nature lovers, trekkers and birdwatchers.

 Distance from Mumbai: 95 km

 Facing the blue expanse of the Arabian Sea, not far from Mumbai is Alibaug - the favourite weekend destination of the Mumbaikars.
 The sand here is clean, blackish and textured.
-However Kashid - another pristine beach a few kilometres away from Alibaug Beach is known for its textured, almost white sand.
+However, Kashid - another pristine beach a few kilometres away from Alibaug Beach, is known for it's textured, almost white sand.
 Apart from the unique sandy shore, Alibaug is also famous for its historic sites and forts.

 Distance from Mumbai: 102 km

 Located at an altitude of 2200 ft, Kamshet is a hill station and a favoured summer destination from Mumbai as well as Pune.
 Apart from its pleasant weather and scenic beauty brimming with verdant hills, forests, valleys and waterfalls, Kamshet is an adventure hub.
 Most popular for being a paragliding destination of Maharashtra, Kamshet also offers options for several treks, cave exploration and other adventure activities.